 Espirito Santo School is accredited by the New England Association of Schools and Colleges, Inc. (NEASC), a non-governmental, nationally recognized organization whose affiliated institutions include elementary schools through collegiate institutions offering post-graduate instruction.
 Accreditation of an institution by N.E.A.S.C. indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.
 An accredited school or college is one which has available all the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that is will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

-Espirito Santo School Faculty & Staff 2020-2021 School Year
+Espirito Santo School Faculty & Staff 2023-2024 School Year (as of 8/2023)

 Administration